top of page

 Talia Hibbert

 A romance QUEEN, we love the representation for WOC and neuro-spicy gals.
 I haven't read a book by her that isn't steamie, just to prepare you.
-I do have a habit of reading these at night, in my room . . .

 These witty, adorable, diverse books are peak comfort vibes.
 Grab some tea and biscuits and dig in!